zllovesuki/t/README.md

 # Bootstrapping your Tunnel Network

 1. Configure your `config.yaml`, firewall rules, peer certificates, etc, then use Let's Encrypt staging environment on one node and start the server.
-2. If it created a new account and requested a new certificate, remove the `accounts.json` and `bundle.json`, as they are for testing only.
+2. If it created a new account and requested a new certificate, your configuration is good to go!
+3. Remove the `accounts.json` and `bundle.json`, as they are for testing only.
-3. Change the Let's Encrypt dirctory to `production`, then start the first node again.
+4. Change the Let's Encrypt dirctory to `production`, then start the first node again.
-4. Depending on your DNS, it may fail authorization for the initial tries.
+5. Depending on your DNS, it may fail authorization for the initial tries.
 However, once the cert has issued successfully, you can now start up other nodes one by one.
-5. They will be synchronized on startup.
+6. They will be synchronized on startup.
 The client and gateway now should see a valid certificate issued by Let's Encrypt.
+7. You can run just one node as well.
+Clustering is optional.

 # TODO

 1. Write the damn tests
-2. Make `client` command less painful to use
+2. ~~Make `client` command less painful to use~~ now with `-where` auto discovery
 3. Multi-peer support from the client for HA.
 The plumbing is there to support it.
 4. Make leader determination and ACME management less painful